5ZYSZ3K/matlab/docs/README.md

    Similar to the one above, it returns the position of the second ball

 4. change_values <br />
+   `mutating`
-   It takes the same arguments as the constructor, it mutates the pendulum
+   It takes the same arguments as the constructor, it mutates the pendulum.

 5. get_values <br />
    It returns a vector with the first rod length, the second rod length, the first ball mass and the second ball mass